encukou/cpython/Doc/c-api/type.rst

    or that the function was called with invalid parameters.
    Callers will typically cast the result pointer into the appropriate function type.

+   Raise an exception if called on a non-heap type.

    .. versionadded:: 3.4